-Japanese Art & Cultural Center specializes in Kartate-do (Shotokan), Kendo, Aikido, Kyudo, Laido, and Judo.
+This organization specializes in Kartate-do (Shotokan), Kendo, Aikido, Kyudo, Laido, and Judo.
 Many of their classes utilize the punch-card system in which students pay only for the classes they attend, without a monthly fee, annual membership fee or long-term contract.
 Most of our regular classes cost around $10 to $15 per class.
 Drop-ins ($2 more) and private lessons ($40-50) are also available.

-Academy of Self Defense specializes in various styles of self defense, martial arts, and fitness such as Vanguard Krav Maga (self defense), THE PIT Mixed Martial Arts for adults consisting of boxing, kickboxing, wrestling, and jiujitsu, The PIT Kids Mixed Martial Arts (ages 7-12), Muay Thai, CrossPIT Fitness, and “JCF” (cardio kickboxing.)
+The Academy of Self Defense specializes in various styles of self defense, martial arts, and fitness such as Vanguard Krav Maga (self defense), THE PIT Mixed Martial Arts for adults consisting of boxing, kickboxing, wrestling, and jiujitsu, The PIT Kids Mixed Martial Arts (ages 7-12), Muay Thai, CrossPIT Fitness, and “JCF” (cardio kickboxing.)
 They started in July 2005 with only 25 students and have grown to be one of the most popular martial arts studios in the entire Bay Area with over 725 students and a 10,000 square foot facility.

-Academy of Taekwondo is one of the oldest martial arts school in San Francisco, teaching at the same location in the Bay Area for over 30 years.
+This organization is one of the oldest martial arts school in San Francisco, teaching at the same location in the Bay Area for over 30 years.
 Grandmaster Bill Dewart runs his own school, the Academy of Tae Kwon Do, and is a teacher of Tae Kwon Do at San Francisco State University as part of the Kinesiology Department.
 In order to make their communities safer for everyone, Academy of Taekwondo teaches street oriented self defense classes for the general public.

 Silicon Valley Shotokan Karate specializes in authentic, traditional Shotokan karate as taught in Japan.
 Kids can expect to learn the most important kihon (basic) techniques and begin to apply them in basic and very controlled self-defense exercises.
 They are also taught very basic kata (pre-arranged sets of movements) along with strength, speed and balance training.

-Dancel’s Academy of Tae Kwon Do seeks to uphold the traditional values of martial arts: respect, discipline, self-respect, honesty, loyalty, family, and indomitable spirit to the highest level of black belt excellence.
+This academy seeks to uphold the traditional values of martial arts: respect, discipline, self-respect, honesty, loyalty, family, and indomitable spirit to the highest level of black belt excellence.
 The Academy holds classes six days a week – Monday’s through Saturdays with an average of nine to thirty students per class, all ranging from the ages of four to fifty five years of age.

-Buhisan’s USA Martial Arts specializes in Tae Kwon Do and Kempo.
+This gym specializes in Tae Kwon Do and Kempo.
 The studio’s main goal is to help students realize their potential and grow into individual who are confident, capable, compassionate, and committed to continual improvement in all aspects of life.
 Their classes vary between age: Lil’ Samurai Classes (4-6 yrs old), Junior Classes (7-12 yrs old), and, Adult Classes (18+ yrs old).

-Kuk Sool Won of Menlo Park, Martial Arts and Character Development Academy teaches the traditional Korean martial art, Kuk Sool Won.
+Martial Arts and Character Development Academy teaches the traditional Korean martial art, Kuk Sool Won.
 They offer programs for ages 3 and up, including Family Classes where parents and children enjoy training together.
 Kuk Sool Won is in their 10th year in Menlo Park and run all of their classes through the Arrillaga Recreation Center.